hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 ## Do we have to TDD?

 TDD (Test Driven Development) is a methodology that is commonly associated with unit testing.
-It suggests to write the tests before writing the implementation.
-Some people believe it's the _one true way_ to write tests.
+TDD dictates that you should write the tests _before_  writing the implementation.

+Some people believe TDD is the _one true way_ to write tests.
 In reality though, everyone’s brains are wired differently.
 Coding is a very creative process, and different people prefer different ways of getting to the same result.
-Most developers who practice testing don't actually follow TDD, most of the time.
+Most developers who practice testing don't actually follow TDD most of the time.

 Let me offer a simple rule of thumb: if you want to have your code be covered by tests, commit to the _outcome_ of having code paired with tests.
 How you get to that point is personal preference.
 If you work in a team, you could commit to having tests included in each PR along with the code.

-You can sketch a draft of the implementation in the playground.
-Or write/rewrite your code as many times as you like, and write tests when you feel done.
+While you work on your feature, you can sketch a draft of the implementation in the playground, or write/rewrite your code as many times as you like, and write tests when you feel done.
 Or write tests first against a skeleton of the implementation, and fill in the actual logic to make tests pass.

 Try different things and figure out what works best for you!

+> If you want to learn more about TDD, I find this article from IBM to be a good resource: [Test-driven Development](https://www.ibm.com/garage/method/practices/code/practice_test_driven_development/).

 ## Wrapping up

 Stepping onto unknown territory can be overwhelming.
 There's enough to learn about automated testing as it is: from different assert APIs to improving app architecture to configuring CI systems.

+This article covered setting up testing infrastructure, picking what to test, figuring out if TDD is for you, understanding the difference between different kinds of tests, and approaching seemingly untestable code.

-I hope my advice on where to start and the answers to common questions and misconceptions have set you on a path where you can feel more confident!
+I hope my advice sets you on a path where you feel more confident with testing your apps!